More than the Big Four

 For something really cool, there’s the massive Caelum Moor sculptures in the Entertainment District.
 These monuments seem unworldly.

 There’s also the Arlington Sculpture Trail in Richard Greene Linear Park.
 Or, check out the Entertainment District Art Trail.

 And, there’s the “The Star of Texas” Project.
 There are 20 of these six-foot stars throughout the city, each is painted differently.
 It can be a fun scavenger hunt to find them all.

 The University of Texas at Arlington is more than a college campus.
 Sure, there’s collegiate sports with the UTA Mavericks.
 But there’s also the UTA Planetarium with its 60-foot dome screen.
 View a guided stargazing tour of the nighttime sky, or see a movie.

 UTA also has its own music and theater departments, with a variety of shows and performances.
 There’s even the Gallery at UTA, which showcases student artwork.

 All these contribute to making Arlington an attractive place to visit and live.
 But they barely scratch the surface.
 With a variety of things to do and plenty of local flavor, Arlington is much more than the Big Four.
-Of course, it wasn’t always that way.
-Arlington today got its roots from Arlington in the past.

 Check out my other “Local Unknown” posts!